adriangb/xpresso/docs/tutorial/dependencies/lifecycle.md

 Up until now we've only seen dependencies that return a value directly.
 But often you'll want to do some work (like creating a database connection), **yield** that thing (the connection object) and then do some more work to **teardown** that thing (for example closing the connection).

-Xpresso lets you declare this type of execution using **context manager dependencies**.
+XPresso lets you declare this type of execution using **context manager dependencies**.

 These are dependencies that use the **yield** keyword **once** to give back control and then wait until they get back control to run their **teardown**.